Connect with others who understand.

 • “Can I please go a day without itching?”

 “I think that most patients come in actually having suffered for years,” said Dr. Kim.
-He explained that doctors often get a very narrow snapshot of someone’s eczema because they may come in on a good day.
+He explained that doctors often get a very narrow snapshot of someone’s eczema because their patients may come in on a good day.

 What Causes Itching?

-This breakthrough has helped create a clearer picture of how an immune reaction breaks through the epithelial tissues of the skin barrier.
-“Now we're starting to understand why dry skin itches,” Dr. Kim said.
-“Why does inflammation itch and why does my rash itch?
+This breakthrough has helped create a clearer picture of how an immune reaction breaks through the skin barrier.
+“Now we’re starting to understand why dry skin itches,” Dr. Kim said.
+“Why does inflammation itch, and why does my rash itch?
 And then there are ways in which you can itch just from your nervous system itself just being overactive.”

-One of the keys to preventing itch is to understand what triggers eczema to flare.
+One of the keys to preventing itch is to understand what makes eczema flare.
 “A lot of times, it still remains a mystery.
 But there are certain kinds of triggers that can set different people off,” said Dr. Kim.
 “And every eczema patient is a little different.”

-Inflammation that causes eczema can be triggered by both internal problems with the immune system and skin barrier, and external environmental factors and allergens.
+Inflammation that causes eczema can be triggered by problems with the immune system and skin barrier, as well as external environmental factors and allergens.

-Dry skin is a chronic problem for people with eczema.
-Skin can feel rough, flakey, brittle, and itchy.
-When skin cracks, or is broken from scratching, bacteria can get into the skin and cause a flare.
-Some people with eczema have a gene mutation that causes a deficiency in filaggrin, a protein that strengthens the skin barrier.
+Dry skin tends to be an ongoing problem for people with eczema.
+Skin can feel rough, flaky, brittle, and itchy.
+When skin cracks or is broken from scratching, bacteria can get into the skin and cause a flare.
+It’s estimated that between 20 percent and 30 percent of people with atopic dermatitis have a gene mutation that causes a deficiency in filaggrin (a protein that strengthens the skin barrier).

 “There are patients, for instance, who just are sponges for bacteria,” said Dr. Kim.
-One hypothesis is that people with eczema have “leaky skin” that has tiny fissures and cannot retain moisture or protect against pathogens penetrating the skin barrier.
+One hypothesis is that people with eczema have “leaky skin” that has tiny fissures.
+These breaks in the skin barrier prevent it from retaining moisture or protecting itself.

-Dry weather, particularly in the winter, can also cause skin to become dry, as many members of MyEczemaTeam attest.
-“My face is irritated and getting flakey and itchy.
+Dry weather — particularly in the winter — can also cause skin to become dry, as many members of MyEczemaTeam attest.
+“My face is irritated and getting flaky and itchy.
 It hurts.
-I hate the winter, so extra dry,” said one member.
-The air in winter tends to be more dry due to low humidity, and inside air can become dry from heating.
+I hate the winter, so extra dry,” one wrote.
+The air in winter tends to be drier due to low humidity, and indoor air can become dry from heating.
 Sudden changes in temperature can also cause itching.

-Excessive washing of hands can also cause dry skin, and can be a problem for people with eczema who work in restaurants or health care.
-“It's often very much an environmental issue, an occupational issue,” said Dr. Kim.
+Washing your hands a lot can also cause dryness.
+Constant handwashing can be a problem for people with eczema who work in restaurants or healthcare.
+“It’s often very much an environmental issue, an occupational issue,” said Dr. Kim.
 “A lot of people with hand eczema are people who do work with their hands.
 They have their hands in water a lot.”
-People are also washing their hands more often during the COVID-19 pandemic.
+Also, when rates of contagious diseases, such as COVID-19 or the flu, are higher, people tend to wash their hands more often.

 External allergens like dust mites and pet dander are also triggers for eczema flares.
 Food allergies have been linked to eczema flares as well, but research has been inconclusive.
-There are no tests for determining a clear connection between eczema and allergic reactions to food.
+Although keeping a diary to track the relationship between food intake and symptoms may give some clues, there are currently no reliable tests for determining a clear connection between eczema and allergic reactions to food.

 Psychological and emotional stress has long been associated with eczema flare-ups.
-Stress causes the body to release hormones that may cause an immune response that triggers eczema.
-This complex relationship between the brain and the immune system is not fully understood, but is an area of research in the field of psychoneuroimmunology.
+Stress can trigger eczema because it can make the body release certain hormones that may lead to an immune response.
+This connection between the brain and the immune system is not fully understood, but it’s an area of ongoing research.

 Scratching itchy skin will increase inflammation, which perpetuates itching.
 This cycle can lead to broken skin and skin infections.
-“You don't have to be a scientist to mention the itch-scratch cycle,” said Dr. Kim.
+“You don’t have to be a scientist to mention the itch-scratch cycle,” said Dr. Kim.
 Itching and scratching may have evolved in animals to warn them of pests, so they could scratch them off.
-But animals have protective fur, while humans evolved to have exposed skin that is damaged from scratching.
+While animals still have protective fur, humans have evolved to have exposed skin that’s easily damaged by scratching.

 MyEczemaTeam members are all too familiar with the itch-scratch cycle, which they often express: